Phillies outlast Tigers 3-2 in 15 innings

+“What is it, midnight or whatever?”
+Miller said.
+“You’ve got to send him. … Luckily it was hit directly at me.”

+Miller threw Castellanos out at the plate in the 14th inning, forcing Philadelphia and Detroit to play a little longer, and the Phillies finally scored in the 15th and beat the Tigers 3-2.

-DETROIT (AP) — Scott Kingery tripled to lead off the 15th inning and scored on a single by Rhys Hoskins as the Philadelphia Phillies outlasted the Detroit Tigers 3-2 in a game that finished early Wednesday morning.
+Scott Kingery tripled to lead off the 15th and came home on a single by Rhys Hoskins in a game that lasted just short of 4 ½ hours and didn’t end until early Wednesday morning.

-Kingery, who had struck out four times, hit a drive to deep right off Daniel Stumpf (1-1) to start the winning rally.
-Hoskins followed with a clean single to right.

-Detroit nearly won it in the 14th against Jose Alvarez (1-2), but left fielder Brad Miller threw Nicholas Castellanos out at the plate when he was trying to score on Brandon Dixon’s one-out single.
+It would have been over a little bit earlier if not for Miller’s throw to the plate.
+Detroit had men on first and second with one out in the 14th.
+Brandon Dixon singled off Jose Alvarez (1-2), but Miller’s throw to the plate was in time.
+Catcher J.T.
+Realmuto had to move to his right to receive the throw, but he was able to dive back and tag Castellanos.

+Miller had entered the game in the 12th after the Phillies pinch hit for starting left fielder Nick Williams.

 Roman Quinn homered for Philadelphia, which is a half-game behind St. Louis for the National League’s last playoff spot.